 The procedure may also remedy the bothersome symptoms associated with spider veins, including aching, burning, swelling and night cramps.

 Sclerotherapy works well for most patients.
-After several treatments, most patients can expect an 80 – 90 percent improvement.
+After several treatments, most patients can expect a significant improvement.
 Fading will gradually occur over months.
 Disappearance of treated spider veins is usually achieved, but similar veins may appear in the same general area.

-It is estimated that as many as 50 percent to 80 percent of injected veins may be eliminated with each injection session.
-A few (less than 10 percent) of the people who have sclerotherapy do not respond to the injections at all.
+It is estimated that most injected veins may be eliminated with each injection session.
+Minority of the people who have sclerotherapy do not respond to the injections at all.
 In these instances, different solutions or a different method, such as laser therapy, may be tried.